MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 ## Ways to use AI as a language tutor

 Using AI, we can overcome the problems discussed above in a  Below are some approaches I recommend.
-The responses shown here are all from ChatGPT3.
+The responses shown here are all from ChatGPT.

 ### Conversational practice